Website-2/zbp-language-services.github.io/legal-notice.md

 ###### What rights do you have regarding your data?
 <br>
 <small>You have the right to obtain information about the origin, recipient, and purpose of your stored personal data at any time and free of charge.
 You also have the right to request the correction or deletion of this data.
 If you have given consent to data processing, you can revoke this consent at any time for the future.
 Furthermore, you have the right, under certain circumstances, to request the restriction of the processing of your personal data.
-You also have the right to lodge a complaint with the competent supervisory authority.</small>
+You also have the right to lodge a complaint with the competent supervisory authority.
 <br><br>
-<small>For this and any other questions regarding data protection, you can contact us at any time.</small>
+For this and any other questions regarding data protection, you can contact us at any time.</small>

 ### 2. Hosting
 <br>